Fragmenta-Company/SquidVM/SECURITY.md

 Use the "Security" label for better results.

-After that we will read your report and mark it as "declined" or "accepted".
+After that, we will read your report and mark it as "declined" or "accepted."

 If your issue hasn't been resolved, [reach us here](mailto:nicolas@fragmenta.org).